 *Photoplethysmography – Phew!
 Don’t let this complicated medical term intimidate you.
 Photoplethysmography is basically a diagnostic procedure that determines the efficiency of your calf muscle pump.

-*Pressure Calf Exam – In performing this exam, you’ll lie facing upwards with your legs raised higher than your chest.
-This diagnostic procedure seeks to identify any vessel blockages.
+*Pressure Calf Exam – In performing this exam, you’ll lie facing upwards with your legs raised above your chest.
+This diagnostic procedure identifies vessel blockages.